BerriAI/litellm/docs/my-website/docs/proxy/quick_start.md

 #### Run the Docker Image with LiteLLM CLI args

+See all supported CLI args [here](https://docs.litellm.ai/docs/proxy/cli):

 Here's how you can run the docker image and pass your config to `litellm`
 ```shell
 docker run ghcr.io/berriai/litellm:main-v1.10.0 --config your_config.yaml
 ```

-Here's how you can run the docker image and pass your host, port to `litellm` Start litellm on port 8002
+Here's how you can run the docker image and start litellm on port 8002 with `num_workers=8`
 ```shell
 docker run ghcr.io/berriai/litellm:main-v1.10.0 --port 8002 --num_workers 8
 ```

-### Server Endpoints
+## Server Endpoints
 - POST `/chat/completions` - chat completions endpoint to call 100+ LLMs
 - POST `/completions` - completions endpoint
 - POST `/embeddings` - embedding endpoint for Azure, OpenAI, Huggingface endpoints
 - GET `/models` - available models on server
 - POST `/key/generate` - generate a key to access the proxy

-### Supported LLMs
+## Supported LLMs
 All LiteLLM supported LLMs are supported on the Proxy.
 Seel all [supported llms](https://docs.litellm.ai/docs/providers)
 <Tabs>
 <TabItem value="bedrock" label="AWS Bedrock">